Kong/docs.konghq.com/app/_hub/kong-inc/ai-semantic-cache/overview/_index.md

 You can configure the following required parameters for the AI Semantic Cache plugin:

-* `vectordb`: Specifies the vector database strategy and settings
+* `vectordb`: Defines the vector database strategy and settings.
 * `embeddings`: Defines the embeddings provider, model, and configuration
-* `cache_control`: Enables or disables Cache-Control header handling
+* `cache_control`: Enables or disables the `cache-control` header handling
-* `storage_ttl`: Sets the time-to-live for cached responses
+* `storage_ttl`: Sets the `time-to-live` for cached responses
 * `exact_caching`: Enables or disables exact caching
-* `message_countback`: Specifies how many messages in the incoming array from the user will be vectorized.
-The whole response will still be cached.
-This only counts how many messages back in the chat history to turn into embeddings and query to the vector database.
+* `message_countback`: Specifies how many of the user's recent messages will be vectorized for querying the vector database.
+The entire response is still cached, this setting only determines how many past messages are turned into embeddings.
 * `ignore_system_prompts`: Ignores system messages (`role = system`) in the chat history when sending the embeddings (to generate vectors) if set to `true`.
 * `ignore_assistant_prompts`: Ignores assistant messages (`role = assistant`) in the chat history when sending the embeddings (to generate vectors) if set to `true`.
 * `stop_on_failure`: Stops processing if an error occurs, otherwise continues